-In Temari Shades of Pink, Part 1, a beginner-level course for Japanese temari, students will learn ball construction, marking simple divisions (10, 12, and 16), stitching wrapped bands, herringbone, kiku herringbone, pine needle, kiku herringbone stitched with a net technique, and merry-go-round.
+In Temari Shades of Pink, Part 1, a beginner-level Group Correspondence Course for Japanese temari, students will learn ball construction, marking simple divisions (10, 12, and 16), stitching wrapped bands, herringbone, kiku herringbone, pine needle, kiku herringbone stitched with a net technique, and merry-go-round.

 In Japan, the color pink evokes the beauty of blooming cherry trees filling parks with explosions of lightly colored petals.
 “Sakura iro,” the color of cherry blossoms, speaks to the hearts and souls of the Japanese people.

 Type of project: Three temari balls